🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 Table of Contents

-What is a Novelette?
-Definition and Key Characteristics
+What Is a Novelette?
+Definition and the Stuff That Actually Matters

 how long is a novelette hero image